MLo7Ghinsan/Hed_Writer/README.md

 If you found any other errors or bugs then please report to me via discord (MLo7#3256)

-The codes I did for the script is too messy,so no, I will not be releasing it publicly lmao
+The codes I did for the script is too messy lmao I wasn't planning on putting it anywhere

 # HOW TO USE
 (The step by step/box by box name is pretty self explanatory but oh well)